- 6 hrs ago Rihanna’s Latest Magazine Cover Is A Literal Tribute To The Nude Make-up Gods

 Onam is around the corner and we all are having that vibe already.
-The grand festival is hugely celebrated in Kerala and by Malayalis around the world.
-It is celebrated as the harvest season of Kerala, which falls in the month of Chingam, the first month according to the Malayali calender.
+The grand festival is hugely celebrated in Kerala and across the globe.
+It is celebrated as the harvest season of Kerala, which falls in the month of Chingam, the first month according to the Malayali calendar.
+This year, in 2019, Onam festival will be celebrated from 1 September to 13 September.

 Looking good on Onam is important like it is for any other festival.
 If you are celebrating this festival, being a Malayali or not, you will be planning to look your best on this day.